surifirstpin/biplus_documentation/version.3/Reports.md

  **3.** To start with **New Analysis** report click on **Reset Visualization**( refresh icon).

 The data in analyse sections is determined by dimensions and measures.
 Using **Field Picker**, select Dimensions and Measures to retrieve the data.
-In BiPlus a dimension is derived as group of data and Measure is derived as information about group of data.
+In AcuBi a dimension is derived as group of data and Measure is derived as information about group of data.

  > **Note :** All the dimensions appear in Grey colour and all the measures appear in Orange colour in your data table.